-Asset under construction reflects the economic construction activity status of buildings and other structures, infrastructure (highways, energy distribution systems, pipelines, etc.), additions, alterations, reconstruction, installation, and maintenance and repairs which are substantially incomplete.
-Assets under construction would also include internally generated software in process.
-(CI 502:00:02; 506:00:10; 512:00:11)
+Asset under construction reflects the economic construction activity status of equipment, buildings and other structures, infrastructure (highways, energy distribution systems, pipelines, etc.), additions, alterations, reconstruction, and installation which are incomplete.
+Assets under construction would also include internally generated software in development and SBITA's that are in the implementation stage.